habibillah/woocommerce-fixed-quantity/readme.txt

 == Screenshots ==

+1. admin global settings
-1. admin screen
+2. admin product screen
-2. quantity on product 1
+3. quantity on product 1
-3. quantity on product 2
+4. quantity on product 2
-4. quantity on cart
+5. quantity on cart
-5. quantity on checkout
+6. quantity on checkout

 == Changelog ==